Select Department

 AKG WMSS40 – Dual Wireless Instrument System

-Comprised of 3 main components, the WMSS40 gives you 2 BodyPack transmitters ( PT40 Mini each with guitar instrument cable ) and the dual receiver (SR40 Mini Dual).
+Comprising three main components, the WMSS40 gives you two BodyPack transmitters (PT40 Mini each with guitar instrument cable) and the dual receiver (SR40 Mini Dual).

-A stand out feature with this system, the WMSS40 gives you a whopping battery life of up to 30 hours with a single AA battery.
-So you’ll save money on batteries and won’t have to worry about constantly having to recharge your equipment before your show.
+A stand out feature with this system is that it gives you a massive battery life of up to 30 hours with a single AA battery.
+So, you’ll save money on batteries and won’t have to worry about constantly having to recharge your equipment before your show.

 Features